The Lego Movie (franchise): Future

-Universal Pictures era
+Universal Pictures deal

-In December 2019, Universal Pictures entered early negotiations to distribute upcoming feature film properties based on the Lego toys.
-Although Universal Pictures will develop and distribute future Lego films, the original Lego Movie characters and films are still owned by Warner Bros.
-In April 2020, the deal with Universal was set for a limited 5-year film deal with Warner Bros. still owning the previous films.
+After any of the LEGO films that Warner had planned failed to enter development, along with the box office underperformance of The Lego Movie 2: The Second Part, Universal Pictures entered early negotiations in December 2019 to distribute upcoming feature film properties based on the Lego toys.
+Although Universal would develop and distribute future Lego films, the original The Lego Movie characters (Emmet, Wyldstyle, Unikitty, Benny, MetalBeard, etc.) and projects (The Lego Movie, The Lego Movie 2: The Second Part, The Lego Batman Movie, The Lego Ninjago Movie, and Unikitty!) are still owned by Warner Bros.
+In April 2020, the deal with Universal was set for a limited 5-year film deal.
+The company planned to include its own franchises and characters in its run of Lego films.